purwar1997/shopease/README.md

 - pm2 to ensure that JSON Server keeps running as a daemon process
 - Morgan to log information about HTTP requests
 - Hosted on DigitalOcean droplet using Nginx as a web server

-## 5. Deployed Link

-To checkout the live demo of Shopease, [click here](http://shopease.shubhampurwar.in).